oliverjam/oliverjames-v3/src/blog/setting-up-a-project.md

 ## Finally, leaving my machine

 I generally sync all of my projects to GitHub.
-It's free, convenient and where the whole open-source community lives.
+It's free, convenient, and where the whole open-source community lives.
 This may change in the future given their current [unrepentant support for US Immigrations and Customs Enforcement (ICE)](https://github.com/drop-ice/dear-github-2.0), but for now there aren't really better options.

 I like to use [Hub](https://github.com/github/hub), which allows you to do GitHub stuff (like creating repos) from your terminal.
 You can install this with [Brew](https://brew.sh):